 - We need better learning outcomes, particularly in poor and rural areas.
 Sadly, South Carolina’s education system has been ranked at or near last in the country.

-- Our neighbors in Florida, Mississippi, North Carolina and Tennessee all have ESAs and several other states have passed ESAs as well.
+- Our neighbors in Florida, Mississippi, and North Carolina all have ESAs and several other states have passed ESAs as well.

 - Parents using ESAs love them: South Carolina parents should have the same opportunity.